EverSafe Newsletter

 CA BILL ON BANK’S LIABILITY FOR FRAUD – REJECTED BY GOV

 The California Legislature approved a bill several weeks ago that would strengthen exploitation protections for vulnerable adults by clarifying the duties of financial institutions to safeguard against fraud.
-Many agree that California’s law on these duties is Seal of the State of Californiacurrently unclear, which has led to conflicting court rulings with respect to the standard that should be used for holding a financial institution accountable.
+Many agree that California’s law on these duties is currently unclear, which has led to conflicting court rulings with respect to the standard that should be used for holding a financial institution accountable.
 Senate Bill 278 is legislation that passed both the Assembly and the Senate in California and was awaiting the governor’s signature.
 The bill clarified that victims of financial elder abuse would be able to hold institutions accountable when the bank reasonably should have suspected the fraud but assisted in the transfer anyway.
 The bill included a mandatory three-day hold for suspicious transactions.
 Over the weekend, however, Governor Newsom declined to sign the bill.
 He expressed concern that although the intent of the bill was commendable, there would be unintended consequences − including the delay of legitimate transactions as well as restricted access to funds that would compromise the independence of account holders.

 Centenarian Celebrates 100 With Music